+In order to accommodate the proposed patio, the applicant seeks the removal of a large tree.
 To the northeast of the house is a 43.75" (forty-three and three-quarters inch) d.b.h.
 Tulip Poplar.

-The applicant proposes removing this tree and cites a retaining wall that is failing that needs to be demolished and reconstructed as the reason for its removal.
-The applicant submitted a letter from Bartlett Tree Experts recommending that the tree be removed.
+The applicant submitted a letter from Bartlett Tree Experts recommending that the tree be removed, however, based on the information included in the letter, it is difficult to determine if that evaluation was done in the context of the patio expansion and new retaining wall.